devrimcavusoglu/nonwestlit/README.md

 **Deepspeed**

-It's currently experimental, and it's not tested yet.
+It's currently experimental, and it is not yet available in the main branch, and it's not tested yet.
 You can only use w/ GPU's having Ampere arch.
 (RTX 3000 series+ or workstation GPUs).
-I didn't perform training with it, but it seems promising.

 ### Pushing the model to HF Hub